Economics, Motion Control Techniques

 An important feature of this approach is that as the frequency of motor rotation increases, so does the difficulty of maintaining the desired current.
 This is because the current loop directly “sees” the rotation frequency, and any lag in the current loop, a certain amount of which is inevitable, results in an error between the desired stator torque, and the actual.
 This lag, insignificant at low rotation speeds, generates increasing amounts of D (unwanted) torque at higher rotation speeds, resulting in a reduction of available torque.

 The control scheme for a field oriented control approach differs in that the current loop occurs de-referenced from the motor’s rotation.
 That is, independent of the motor’s rotation.
 In the FOC approach, there are two actual current loops, one for the Q torque, and one for the D torque.
 The Q torque loop is driven with the user’s desired torque from the servo controller.
 The D loop is driven with an input command of zero, so as to minimize the unwanted direct torque component.

-Now that these are available, AC induction motors which utilize an FOC approach can develop motor efficiencies of 85+%, compared to around 60% for non field-oriented approaches. brushless motors which adopt an FOC approach, by comparison, can achieve even higher efficiencies of up to 95%.
-Sinusoidal commutation for brushless DC motors also works very efficiently but is not as efficient as FOC at the very highest speed range of the motor.
+Now that these are available, AC induction motors which utilize a FOC approach can develop motor efficiencies of 85+%, compared to around 60% for non-field-oriented approaches.
+Brushless motors which adopt a FOC approach, by comparison, can achieve even higher efficiencies of up to 95%.
+Sinusoidal commutation for Brushless DC motors also works very efficiently but is not as efficient as FOC at the very highest speed range of the motor.